mailbox-encore/VstHostSwitcher/README.md

 - [Image-Line MiniHostModular](https://forum.image-line.com/viewtopic.php?f=1919&t=123031)
 - [Hermann Seib vsthost](http://www.hermannseib.com/english/vsthost.htm)

 The problem is that 32 bits VST plugins cannot be open with a 64 bits VST host and vice versa.
 Therfore, the idea was to create an executable which could do the 32/64 bits VST host switching automatically for me and associate it with the ``.dll`` files extension in the MS Windows file explorer.
-This way, simply by double clicking any ``vst.dll`` file I could quickly open it in my preferred VST host **independently to the fact that the .dll file is a 32 or 64 bit VST Plugin**.
+This way, simply by double clicking any ``vst.dll`` file I could quickly open it in my preferred VST host **independently to the fact that the .dll file is a 32 or 64 bit VST Plugin**:
 ![VstHostSwitcher-animated-Image](images/VstHostSwitcher.gif)

 In order to do this I needed: